ALEXANDRIA NUNWEILER

 SALVAGE was inspired by the first-hand experiences of Alexandria Nunweiler and the cast of the show as well as the Southside Christian School graduating class of 2010, Baby Billy’s Bible Bonkers as seen in The Righteous Gemstones, Manger Babies from King of the Hill and puppet ministry in general, vacation Bible school, Jesus and John Wayne by by Kristin Kobes Du Mez, Camp Greenville, Shrek, being ordained online, Veggie Tales, “Sinners in the Hands of an Angry God” by Jonathan Edwards, Success for Women: Dare to Become a Real Woman by Susan LaFlam (Alexandria’s high school chemistry teacher), and abstinence class.

-This project is currently in development and made possible by the Boston Foundation's Next Steps for Boston Dance grant and supporters like you.
+This project is currently in development and made possible by the Boston Foundation's Next Steps for Boston Dance grant, the Boston Center for the Arts Dancemakers Residency, NEFA, and supporters like you.
 If you'd like to continue to support the project, donations can be made through our fiscal sponsor, Human Movement Project, at the link here.
 Help us continue this work!

 Meet the cast